 Norman Rockwell took me on a trip through American political and cultural history earlier this week.
 The North Carolina Museum of Art exhibit, American Chronicles: The Art of Norman Rockwell, includes 47 years of his covers for The Saturday Evening Post plus dozens of other paintings.

 I first got a deep look at Rockwell almost ten years ago when the Corcoran Gallery of Art presented Norman Rockwell: Pictures for the American People.
 Until then I thought Rockwell was an early version of Thomas Kinkade, not deserving of art world respect, but since I happened to be at the Corcoran I thought I’d take a quick spin through the exhibition.
 Cue the comeuppance.
-I was introduced to a man with great talent and insight who in one painting portrayed the private moments of the girl next door and in the next the televised moments of those thrust onto the world stage.
+I was introduced to a man with great talent and insight who in one painting portrayed the private moments of the girl next door and in the next the televised moments of one thrust onto the world stage.

 As I browsed through his Evening Post covers I wondered, who is his counterpart today?
 Whose work attracts a comparable audience?
 Whose work touches on politics, current events, pop culture and common experiences?
 We have personalities like Andy Rooney, Jon Stewart and Jay Leno.
 Are they modern day Rockwells?
 I don’t think so.
 Who would you nominate?